Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Background

+Platforms employ a broad range of enforcement actions in addition to filtering or removing content~\cite{LoModerationInventory}.
+For misinformation, one approach is to alert users that content may be misleading through a label, color coding, or text.
+Twitter refers to this as warning~\cite{twitter-warning-def}.
+Facebook refers to it as an \textit{inform} action~\cite{lyonsHardQuestionsWhat2018}.
+Another possible action is to downrank a content item so that it appears later in search results or feeds and thus fewer people encounter it.
+Facebook refers to this as a \textit{reduce} action.

-Second, legitimacy is enhanced by making the results appear less subjective and more definitive.
-A common theme in platforms' content moderation policies, for misinformation as well as other types of problematic content, is to try to reduce subjectivity~\cite{gillespieCustodiansInternetPlatforms2018,zuckerbergBlueprintContentGovernance2018}.
-Even if the attributes aren't completely objective, if almost any trained rater would evaluate them the same way, the process will yield definitive results.\footnote{Analogously, Nesson has argued that juries in the legal serve to legitimate outcomes by providing a definitive judgment that in principle should have been made by any other jury considering the same evidence: the system does not permit juries to award 70\% of damages in a lawsuit when they think there is a 70\% chance that recompense is deserved or if 70\% of jurors think so~\cite{nesson1984evidence}.}
+In order to identify which actions to take and when, social media platforms have articulated enforcement procedures.
+These procedures serve two purposes -- i) they articulate guidelines in terms of content attributes that warrant specific enforcement actions (more details in Section \ref{sec:content-attributes}) , and ii) try to reduce the subjectivity of decisions ~\cite{gillespieCustodiansInternetPlatforms2018,zuckerbergBlueprintContentGovernance2018}.
+For those attributes that depend on human raters to judge, platforms provide a codebook and rater training materials to reduce the subjectivity in their judgment.
+For example, Google has published the codebook that it asks paid human raters to follow in evaluating the quality of websites as potential search results~\cite{google-search-codebook}.
+It runs more than 170 pages and defines attributes ranging from expertise and authoritativeness to having a descriptive and helpful title.
+If there is very high inter-rater agreement about these attributes, they can be thought of as quasi-objective: the judgment will not depend on the opinions or subjectivity of the particular rater who assesses them.
+Therefore, such enforcement procedures are limited to providing a definitive outcome (in terms of action(s) to take) and fail to account for any uncertainties associated with the outcome \footnote{Analogously, Nesson has argued that juries in the legal context serve to legitimate outcomes by providing a definitive judgment that in principle should have been made by any other jury considering the same evidence; the system does not permit juries to award 70\% of damages in a lawsuit when they think there is a 70\% chance that recompense is deserved or if 70\% of jurors think so~\cite{nesson1984evidence}.}.